African Presences II: Music in the Americas|

 |Examination and Assignments: |

 Final term paper.
-Several quizzes, a midterm and final exam.
-Occasional weekly writing assignments.
+Two quizzes plus midterm and final exams.
+Occasional short weekly writing assignments.